jul0105/last-byte.github.io/_posts/2019-03-25-angr-introduction-part1.md

 ![scaffold02]({{site.baseurl}}/img/scaffold02.png)

 WIN.
-Let's head to the next challenge.
+But what would've changed if we didn't specify `avoid` and ran the script with only `find`?
+Well, in this challenge not much at all since it's a fairly little program with not that many branches.
+What about more complex programs then?
+Remember what I told you earlier about the [heat death of the universe](https://en.wikipedia.org/wiki/Heat_death_of_the_universe)?
+Yeah, that.
+Let's head to the next challenge, shall we?

 ## 03_angr_symbolic_registers